gideon-jacob/pec-mentee-management-system/agent-docs/SRS_REPORT.md

 ### 1.3 Overall Description

-The Student Mentoring Application will be a web-based platform that allows for the easy entry, storage, and retrieval of student data currently captured in the physical mentoring booklet.
+The PECTOP will be a web-based platform that allows for the easy entry, storage, and retrieval of student data currently captured in the physical mentoring booklet.
 It will provide different levels of access for various user roles, ensuring data privacy and integrity.
 The system aims to improve the efficiency of the mentoring process, provide better insights into student performance through analytics, and enhance communication between mentors, students, and parents.

 ### 1.4 Scope